-It complies with NMC requirement of at least 4,600 hours of theoretical and clinical education and provides an equal balance of theory and practice learning.
+Both the full-time and part-time routes comply with NMC requirement of at least 4,600 hours of theoretical and clinical education and provides an equal balance of theory and practice learning.
 With students required to complete a minimum of 2300 hours theory and 2300 hours practice learning.
-Skills and simulated learning proportionality and effectively contributes to practice learning hours, to a maximum of 300 hours.
-All skills and simulation activities involve a range of people including students, peers, service users/carers, practitioners, technicians, academics.
+Simulated practice learning proportionality and effectively contributes to practice learning hours, to a maximum of 300 hours.
+All simulated practice learning activities involve a range of people including students, peers, service users/carers, practitioners, technicians, academics and practice supervisors.
 Practice learning allows students to experience the full range of hours expected of Registered Nurses.